ProjektlaborEmbeddedSecurity/Projekt/README.md

 As a target IoT Platform the Adafruit IO platform was used: io.adafruit.com .
 Which is still in the beta-phase.
 Note that Adafruit does not give out any library supporting Arduino Due with a Wifi-Module.

 # Dependencies
+SimpleDHT11 .
+This Depence can be installed via Arduino IDE